(Edinburgh, Inverness, Glasgow)

 The Carlton George (4*) hotel is located in the heart of the city next to George Square and adjacent to Queen's Street mainline station which offers a direct line to Edinburgh in less than 40 minutes.
 A beautiful building redeveloped as a hotel in 1999, it has an elegant entrance and is prominent within the city as one of the best hotels.

 Airport transfer with a private vehicle and driver.
-Please note that this service includes up to 3 hours of service.

 Depart Glasgow Airport - end of itinerary.